 Health Benefits of Jujubes

-Medical studies have found that jujube fruits and extracts have the capacity help lower blood pressure, reverse liver disease, treat anemia and inhibit the growth of tumor cells that can lead to leukemia.10 Jujube extracts are also used in skin care products used to diminish wrinkles, relieve dry skin and treat sunburn pain.11
+Medical studies have found that jujube fruits and extracts have the capacity help lower blood pressure, reverse liver disease, treat anemia and inhibit the growth of tumor cells that can lead to leukemia.11 Jujube extract may also be used to help relieve skin infections.12

-The free radical-scavenging phenol puerarin in jujubes helps keep your cholesterol levels in the normal range and lower your risk of cardiovascular disease.13,14 The flavonoid apigenin, also found in chamomile, thyme and red wine, contains antioxidant, anti-inflammatory and anti-tumor properties, which may help reduce the risk of cancer and positively impact the liver, digestion and allergies.15,16
+The free radical-scavenging phenol puerarin in jujubes helps keep your cholesterol levels in the normal range and lower your risk of cardiovascular disease.14,15 The flavonoid apigenin, also found in chamomile, thyme and red wine, contains antioxidant, anti-inflammatory and anti-tumor properties, which may help reduce the risk of cancer and positively impact the liver, digestion and allergies.16,17

 Dried jujube varieties can substitute dates or apples in recipes.
 Just peel the fruit and remove the single seed inside.
-Jujubes can also be made into juice, wine or vinegar,17 as well as pickled whole or used to make tea.18
+Jujubes can also be made into juice, wine or vinegar,18 as well as pickled whole or used to make tea.19

-However, consume jujubes in moderation because they contain fructose, which may be harmful to your health in excessive amounts.19
+However, consume jujubes in moderation because they contain fructose, which may be harmful to your health in excessive amounts.20

 Jujubes Nutrition Facts